Find Affordable College Courses

 $5,565 Average Tuition & Fees

 A rank of #2 on this year’s list means Northern Virginia Community College is a great value for clinical/medical laboratory science students.
-Located in the suburb of Annandale, Northern Virginia Community College is a public college with a fairly large student population.
+Located in the suburb of Annandale, Northern Virginia Community College is a public college with a very large student population.

 Full Clinical/Medical Laboratory Science at Northern Virginia Community College Report